nix-community/robotnix/README.md

 $ ./release ./keys/marlin
 ```

-An alternative to using the releaseScript above is to build the final products using nix with a sandbox exception for secret keys, so the build process can sign things itself.
+An alternative to using the releaseScript above is to build the final products inside nix.
+This will require a nix sandbox exception so the secret keys are available to the build scripts.

 ```console
 $ nix-build ./default.nix --arg configuration ./marlin.nix -A config.build.img --option extra-sandbox-paths /keys=$(pwd)/keys